 The range of magnification for this type of microscope usually ranges from 40x to 1000x, although some are capable of higher or lower magnifications depending on the application.
 The compound microscope most frequently plays a role in the biology lab, medical clinic, or university setting.
 It is commonly referred to as a bright-field system, meaning it uses a conventional, visible light source to illuminate the specimen.
 Other more specialized applications require modified illumination based on their expected role.

 The metallurgical microscope, for example, is designed for the study of metals, or metallography.
-This microscope uses light shining down through the objective lenses onto the surface of the metallic specimen, ideal for studying grain structure, voids, inclusions and failure analysis.
+This microscope uses light shining down through the objective lenses onto the surface of the metallic specimen, which is ideal for studying grain structure, voids, inclusions, and failure analysis.

 Polarizing microscopes are another adaptation, used when you need to image highly reflective specimens like crystals, metals, or translucent materials.
 In this type of microscope, a set of specialized filters are placed in the light path before and after the specimen to increase the contrast and definition of the image features.